Grumpy actor Dabney Coleman dies at 92 - ExBulletin

 As he grew older, he also began to leave his mark on pompous authority figures, most notably in 1998's “My Date With the President's Daughter,” in which he was not only a selfish, self-centered President of the United States, but also a helpless one. father of a teenage daughter.

 Dabney Coleman, his real name, was born in 1932 in Austin, Texas.
-After two years at the Virginia Military Academy, two at the University of Texas and two in the Army, he was a law student at age 26 when he met another Austin native. , Zachry Scott, who starred in “Mildred Pierce” and other films.
+After two years at the Virginia Military Academy, two at the University of Texas and two in the Army, he was a law student at age 26 when he met another Austin native, Zachry Scott, who played in “Mildred Pierce” and others. movies.

-“He was the most dynamic person I have ever met.
+“He was the most dynamic person I ever met.
 He convinced me that I should become an actor and I literally left the next day to study in New York.
-He didn't think it was too wise, but I made up my mind,” Coleman told the AP in 1984.
+He didn't think it was too wise , but I've made up my mind,” Coleman told the Associated Press in 1984.

 Twice divorced, Coleman is survived by four children, Meghan, Kelly, Randy and Quincy, as well as grandchildren Hale and Gabe Torrance, Luie Freundl and Kai and Coleman Biancaniello.